AusTrakka/austrakka-docs/docs/CLI/CLI-metadata-upload.md

 # Uploading metadata with the CLI

 It is possible to upload metadata using either the CLI, or the AusTrakka web interface.
 This section covers the CLI.
+For instructions on the web interface refer to the [Metadata Upload](/Web-Interface/Uploads/metadata-uploads.md) page.

 Metadata uploaded to AusTrakka may include epidemiological or sequence metadata.
 Metadata is uploaded against a chosen proforma validation spec, which specifies which fields are